 Castration-resistant prostate cancer (CRPC)

-CRPC is an incurable stage of prostate cancer, in which approx. 90% of patients develop metastases, mainly in the skeleton.
-Patients can experience acute pain due to fractures, compression of the spine and other skeletal symptoms.
-Skeletal pain is generally the most common form of cancer-related pain, and can be severe and cause invalidity in the majority of patients, with a resulting negative effect on quality of life and mobility.
-Experienced clinicians describe CRPC as a skeletal disease.
-Over time, the existing treatment available is ineffective and the patient will die of his disease.
-Mean survival time for CRPC is around 1 – 2 years1.
+CRPC is an incurable stage of prostate cancer in which approximately 90% develop metastases, mainly in the bones.
+Patients may have severe pain due to fractures, compression of the vertebrae, and other symptoms from the skeleton.
+In general, bone pain is the most common form of cancer-related pain and can be severe and disabling in a large proportion of patients, with a pronounced negative effect on quality of life and mobility.
+Experienced clinicians describe CRPC as a bone disease.
+Over time, existing treatment is ineffective and the patient dies from his disease.
+Median survival in CRPC is only about 1-2 years1.

-Essentially all patients dying from prostate cancer today have CRPC.
-There are only a few medications registered for the treatment of CRPC at this time: docetaxel (Taxotere) and cabazitaxel (Jevtana), both of which are cytostatics, plus abirateron (Zytiga), enzalutamid (Xtandi) and Radium-223 (Xofigo).
-Abirateron and enzalutamid are hormonally active (impair/block), whilst Radium-223 binds to the area of the skeleton where subsidiary tumours (metastases) are located and releases a local radioactive effect there.
-These five drugs have been shown to impair the tumour disease in most patients, and extend survival by around 2.5 – 5 months.
+Virtually all patients who die of prostate cancer, today about one in four patients, have castration-resistant disease.
+The main approved drugs for the treatment of castration-resistant prostate cancer are: docetaxel (Taxotere) and cabazitaxel (Jevtana), both of which are cytostatics, as well as abiraterone (Zytiga), enzalutamide (Xtandi) and Radium-223 (Xofigo).
+Abiraterone and enzalutamide are hormonally active (inhibitors/blockers) while Radium-223 binds to areas of the skeleton where secondary tumours (metastases) are located and emits a local radioactive radiation effect.
+These drugs have been shown to slow down tumor disease in most patients and prolong survival by about 2.5 – 5 months.

-All have side effects to some degree, and individual patient status will determine the therapy that can be used.
-All treatment of CRPC patients is intended to be disease impairing and palliative, as it can only extend patient life at best.
-Every single one of these medications has a relatively short efficacy time, as the disease becomes resistant to the drug after a short period, which means it has to be replaced by another (figure 7).
-Providing a new medication comes onto the market, CRPC could – best case – become a chronic disease.
-There are no curative medications currently in sight.
+All of them have more or less serious side effects and the patient’s individual status determines which treatment can be used.
+All treatment of CRPC patients aims to be disease-slowing and palliative, where the treatment can, at best, prolong the life of the patient.
+Each of these drugs has a relatively short duration of action, as the disease becomes resistant to the drugs after a limited time and thus needs to be replaced by one of the other drugs (Figure 7).
+Provided that new drugs reach the market, CRPC could – at best – become a chronic disease.
+There is still no cure in sight.

-Figure 7: y axis = PSA µg/L, x axis = time.
-The figure shows a typical CRPC patient and disease development.
-The Y axis describes cancer activity, PSA, in a patient when medication (blue arrow) reduces cancer activity, but when the patient develops resistance after a while to the medication, PSA values rise again.
-The patient is therefore given a new medication and the cycle repeats until there are no alternative medications.
+Figure 7: y-axis = PSA microg/L, x-axis = time.
+The image shows a typical CRPC patient and the course of the disease.
+The Y-axis describes the cancer activity, PSA, in a patient where medication (blue arrows) reduces cancer activity but where the patient develops resistance to the medication after a period of time, whereupon PSA increases again.
+The patient is therefore given a new medicine and the cycle is repeated until no alternative medicines are available.

-Against this background, DexTech prefers to develop a complementary rather than competitive medication.
-The CRPC market is expected to continue to grow due to an increasingly ageing population.
-There is high demand for a new drug able to extend live with relative maintenance of quality of life.
-OsteoDex has the potential to become another medication able to influence the prognosis, i.e. survival time with acceptable quality of life for patients with CRPC.
+Against this background, DexTech is developing a complementary rather than a competing drug.
+The CRPC market is expected to continue to grow in the future due to an increasingly aging population.
+There is a great need for new drugs that can prolong life while maintaining a relatively high quality of life.
+OsteoDex has the potential to become an additional drug that can affect the prognosis, i.e. survival time with acceptable quality of life for patients with CRPC.

 1 Kirby, M. , Characterising the castration-resistant prostate cancer population: a systematic review, The International Journal of Clinical Practice.